mParticle/docs/src/pages/guides/getting-started/create-an-input/index.md

 ## Inputs and Outputs

 One of the key functions of mParticle is to receive your data from wherever it originates, and send it wherever it needs to go.
-The sources of your data are called "inputs" and the places it needs to go are "outputs".

-Examples of an input can include:
+The sources of your data are inputs and the service or app where it is forwarded are outputs.
+A connection is a combination of an input and output.

-* Native app - iOS or Android mobile app
-* Web app - mobile or desktop web
+* Inputs include:
+  *  Apps or services built on any platform we support, such as iOS, Android, or Web.
+You can view the full list in **SETUP > Inputs** in the PLATFORMS tab.
-* Data feed - any other data you want to send into mParticle.
-This could be data you have collected yourself or from a Feed partner.
+  * Data feeds of any other data you want to send into mParticle.
+This could be data you have collected yourself or from a feed partner.
+Once configured, feed inputs are listed in **SETUP > Inputs** on the FEEDS tab.

-Examples of an output can include:
+* Outputs may be configured for events, audiences, cookie syncs, or data subject requests depending on what the output supports.
+You can see the list of configured outputs in **SETUP > Outputs** or **SETUP > Data Warehouses**.
+Outputs include:
-* Analytics partners, like Amplitude
+* Analytics partners such as Indicative
-* Advertising partners, like Facebook
+* Advertising partners such as Facebook
-* In-app messaging partners, like Braze
+* In-app messaging partners such as Braze
-* Data Warehouse partners, like Amazon Redshift
+* Data Warehouse partners, such as Amazon Redshift, Google BigQuery, or Snowflake

 To get started with mParticle, you need some data, which means you need to create at least one input.